Justin Bieber: Philanthropy

 Bieber supports Pencils of Promise, a charity founded by Adam Braun, the younger brother of Bieber's manager.
-The organization builds schools in developing countries, and Bieber became manager for the organization's campaign in Guatemala.
-He serves as a celebrity spokesman for the organization by running ads for the charity and its campaign "Schools4All".
+The organization builds schools in developing countries, and Bieber became the manager for the organization's campaign in Guatemala.
+He serves as a celebrity spokesman for the organization by running advertisements for the charity and its campaign "Schools4All".
 He promises to visit schools that donate the most funds to the organization.
 He takes part in the charity's fund-raising galas and donates parts of the proceeds from his concerts and Someday line of fragrances, and various merchandising to the charity.
 In 2010, Bieber supported a campaign for People for the Ethical Treatment of Animals (PETA) by urging fans to adopt abandoned pets from shelters.
-Bieber donated his hair to Ellen DeGeneres during his appearance in her talkshow The Ellen DeGeneres Show in March 2011.
+Bieber donated his hair to Ellen DeGeneres during his appearance in her talk show The Ellen DeGeneres Show in March 2011.
 His hair sold on eBay for more than $40,000 and the proceeds benefited the animal rescue charity, The Gentle Barn.
 Following the earthquake and tsunami in Japan in March 2011, Bieber donated proceeds from his concerts in Japan to Japanese Red Cross in May 2011.
 In December 2011, Bieber donated $100,000 to Whitney Elementary School in Las Vegas to provide students from low income families.
-Bieber supported Charity: Water which is a nonprofit that brings potable drinking water to people in developing countries.
+Bieber has supported Charity: Water, a nonprofit that brings potable drinking water to people in developing countries.
 On his birthday in 2011 and 2012, he launched his campaign to urge his followers to donate on Twitter.
-Bieber was named top charitable celeb of 2011 by American news aggregator and blog HuffPost.

 In 2013, Bieber launched his online #GiveBackPhilippines campaign for helping the victims of Typhoon Haiyan and travelled to the Philippines after raising $3 million.
 His work in the country earned him a star on the Philippine Walk of Fame.
 He also supports Children's Miracle Network Hospitals and Alzheimer's Association.
 In September 2017, Bieber donated $25,000 to the American Red Cross to help people in Texas after the severe destruction caused by Hurricane Harvey.